2 Muay Thai Accepted Origins By Masters

 In Thailand gyms and gyms are called “camps”.
-That is why it is very common to read in international Martial Arts books and magazines citations to the name of some Muay Thai “fields”.
-In fact, these are Muay Thai gyms.
-In Thailand the routine in a gym is very different from the routine in the West.
+That is why it is very common to read in international Martial Arts books and magazine citations to the name of some Muay Thai “fields”.
+These are Muay Thai gyms.
+In Thailand, the routine in a gym is very different from the routine in the West.
 Wrestlers usually start their training at the age of 6 or 7 years.
 They almost always move into the gym, living in barracks along with other fighters.

 The trainer’s part is to provide: food, clothing, medical care, and study for the fighter.
 In exchange for this, the fighter must simply train hard and also take care of cleaning the gym.
 But, the biggest commitment of this fighter is to strive to be the best fighter, a true champion.
 When the fighter goes to fight, usually once a month, he competes for a cash prize, this prize is divided between the fighter and his trainer.

 Most of the money goes to the coach.
-In Thailand it is also allowed to bet on fights, and the coach usually also bets on his own fighter, thus getting some extra money.
-All over Thailand there are thousands of training camps, each camp is run by a head coach, who also has the help of his assistants and the management of a promoter, who promotes the fighters of this camp.
+In Thailand it is also allowed to bet on fights, and the coach usually also bets on his fighter, thus getting some extra money.
+All over Thailand, there are thousands of training camps, each camp is run by a head coach, who also has the help of his assistants, and the management of a promoter, who promotes the fighters of this camp.
 But often the coach is also the promoter of the gym.

 In Bangkok there are two big stadiums where you can see Muay Thai fights, they are Lumpini and Rajadamnerm.
-Each of them has fights on different days.
-Some days a week, mainly on Sundays, Muay Thai fights are also shown on television, which are the championships on Thai-TV.
+Each of them has fought on different days.
+Some days a week, mainly on Sundays, Muay Thai fights are also shown on television, which are the championships on Thai TV.

-In the list of countries where Muay Thai is more developed, the classification is more or less as follows: First comes Thailand, as it should be, then comes several countries where it is difficult to specify an order, because abroad the Muay Thai has developed a lot.
-The countries where Muay Thai is well known are: Australia, England, Holland, France, Japan, Korea, United States, Germany, Brazil, etc.
+In the list of countries where Muay Thai is more developed, the classification is more or less as follows: First comes to Thailand, as it should be, then comes several countries where it is difficult to specify an order because abroad Muay Thai has developed a lot.
+The countries where Muay Thai is well known are Australia, England, Holland, France, Japan, Korea, the United States, Germany, Brazil, etc.

 Thailand is one of the strongest Buddhist countries in the world.
-The national religion is Therevada Buddhism, a branch of Hinayana Buddhism, practiced by 90% of all Thais.
+The national religion is Theravada Buddhism, a branch of Hinayana Buddhism, practiced by 90% of all Thais.